material-icons/material-icons/README.md

 ### Using SVG

-SVG are available in directory "svg", followed by icon category.
-Icon name starts with icon variation, then "-", then icon name.
+SVG are available in directory "svg", followed by icon name.
+Each directory contains up to 5 SVG files, one for each icon variation.

 All icons are 24x24, cleaned up and optimized.
 If you need different size, change width and height attributes in icon.
 SVG are scalable, duplicating them for different sizes is pointless.